mweel1/usa_high_level/USA-Internet/personal-licensing-agency/index.md

 - Journalism - A journalist who is licensed to provide journalism to the market place.
 - Press - A person of the press that would be providing press information, and would have to deal with various guidelines including:

-  - All information that is provided must be factual from credible sources.
+  - All information that is provided must be factual from credible sources via the domain system.
   - You are not allowed to be affiliated with other sources any in regard.

 - Influencer - A person that is influencing a large part of the population with media.